minerwillyuk/simple-test/Documentation/PULL_REQUESTS.md

 **Conduct a Review**

 Request that one or more contributers review your code prior to a pull request being merged.
-In fact anyone with _read_ permissions can review your changes
+In fact anyone with _read_ permissions can review your changes.

+Click on the Changes Files to view which files have been added or changes.
+You can comment on individual lines or blocks of code.
+You can even add code suggestions.

+When done, you can check your code changes in if you have administrator or write permissions.
+Commits can be per change or batched.

+The code review remains private until it is submitted.

 **Submit a review**

-submit a comment & status.
+Submit a comment & status.

 Status options:
 * Comment